Andy Murray: 2016: Wimbledon title, Olympic gold, No. 1

-His next activity was the 2016 Davis Cup semi-final in Glasgow against Argentina.
-He lost the opening rubber against Juan Martín del Potro in five sets.
-After Great Britain lost the second rubber as well, he teamed up with his brother Jamie to beat del Potro and Leonardo Mayer in the third rubber in four sets.
-He then won the fourth rubber against Guido Pella in straight sets, though Great Britain eventually lost the tie.
+At Davis Cup semi-final in Glasgow against Argentina he lost to Juan Martín del Potro in five sets and he and his brother Jamie beat del Potro and Leonardo Mayer in four sets.
+He then beat Guido Pella in straight sets, though Great Britain lost the tie.
 Murray then won the China Open for his fifth title of 2016 and 40th career tour title.
-He defeated Andreas Seppi, Andrey Kuznetsov, Kyle Edmund, David Ferrer, and Grigor Dimitrov all in straight sets.
-Murray then backed this up with a tournament win at the Shanghai Rolex Masters defeating Steve Johnson, Lucas Pouille, David Goffin, Gilles Simon, and Roberto Bautista Agut all in straight sets to capture his 13th masters title and 3rd title in Shanghai.
-This marked his 6th title of 2016 and drew him even with former No. 1 Stefan Edberg at No. 15 on the Open Era titles list with 41 Tour titles each.
+He defeated Grigor Dimitrov in straight sets.
+Murray then won Shanghai defeating Roberto Bautista Agut in straight sets.

 Murray brought his win streak to 15 consecutive match wins by winning the Erste Bank Open for his seventh tour title of the 2016 season.
-His tournament started slowly with three-set wins over Martin Klizan and Gilles Simon in the first two rounds.
-However, a decisive win over John Isner in the quarter-final and a walkover due to David Ferrer's withdrawal with a leg injury saw Murray reach the final.
-There he defeated Jo-Wilfried Tsonga, for his third title in succession.
+He beat Jo-Wilfried Tsonga, for his third title in succession.
 The result saw Murray win seven titles in a single season for the first time in his career, and move to solo 15th on the all-time list of singles titles in the Open Era, breaking a tie with former world No. 1 Stefan Edberg.